patrickjuchli/basic-ftp/README.md

 `appendFrom(readableStream | localPath, remotePath, [options]): Promise<FTPResponse>`

 Upload data from a readable stream or a local file by appending it to an existing file.
 If the file doesn't exist the FTP server should create it.
 If a file is being uploaded, additional options offer `localStart` and `localEndInclusive` to only upload parts of it.
+For example: To resume a failed upload, request the size of the remote, partially uploaded file using `size()` and use it as `localStart`.

 `downloadTo(writableStream | localPath, remotePath, startAt = 0): Promise<FTPResponse>`

 Download a remote file and pipe its data to a writable stream or to a local file.
 You can optionally define at which position of the remote file you'd like to start downloading.
 If the destination you provide is a file, the offset will be applied to it as well.
-For example: To resume a failed download, you'd request the size of the local, partially downloaded file and use that as `startAt`.
+For example: To resume a failed download, request the size of the local, partially downloaded file and use that as `startAt`.

 ---